virgesmith/neworder/docs/examples/schelling.md

 ## Inputs

 In the above example, the similarity threshold is 50% and the cells composition is: 30% empty, 30% red, 30% blue and 10% green, on a 80 x 100 grid.
-Whilst the initial population is randomly constructed using the model's Monte-Carlo engine, the process of moving agents uses
+Whilst the initial population is randomly constructed using the model's Monte-Carlo engine, the process of moving agents uses the pandas `sample` method, which uses its own random generator.

 ## Implementation